UK retailers cut prices at fastest pace since 2006

 Britain's economic rebound last year - one of the fastest among advanced nations - was led by consumers.
 But household incomes have come under pressure as wages failed to keep up with inflation in recent years.

-Food retailers are already feeling the pinch, with Britain's "big four" grocers - Tesco (TSCO.L), Wal-Mart's (WMT.N) Asda, Sainsbury's (SBRY.L) and Morrisons (MRW.L) - all being outpaced by sales growth at discount supermarkets.
+Food retailers are already feeling the pinch, with Britain's "big four" grocers - Tesco, Wal-Mart's Asda, Sainsbury's and Morrisons - all being outpaced by sales growth at discount supermarkets.

 "It's strong industry-wide competition as retailers vie for a share of limited spending capacity that is driving this record-breaking run," BRC director general Helen Dickinson said.